 Following is an overview of potential economic, social, ecological, and cultural benefits provided by NCRP implementation projects funded by Proposition 50 and Proposition 84.
 Content was developed from information provided by project proponents in reports, contracts, grant proposals, with research and analysis by ECONorthwest, an economics consulting firm.
-Consistent with widely accepted professional standards, ECONorthwest considered a broad suite of goods and services including those values derived from indirect or non use of resources.
+Consistent with widely accepted professional standards, ECONorthwest considered a broad suite of goods and services including those values derived from indirect or non-use of resources.
 Where sufficient detail exists, the project sponsors' estimates of expected or realized benefits were used.

-Note: because not all projects could quantify their benefits, and because the economists erred on the side of caution (underestimating rather than overestimating when calculating benefits), the benefits listed are at the low-end of the continuum of estimates of benefits provided by implementation of these 88 projects.
+Note: because not all projects could quantify their benefits, and because the economists erred on the side of caution (underestimating rather than overestimating when calculating benefits), the benefits listed are at the low-end of the continuum of estimates of benefits provided by implementation of the 88 projects evaluated.
+Three projects were not evaluated because Final Reports on these projects had not been submitted.
 The quantification of benefits represents the NCRP's best effort to present a realistic description of the value accruing from NCRP project implementation.
 Given that over half of the projects are currently in progress, project scope may change with enhanced or more limited funding, and the predictions of benefits - even those based on the best available science and socio-economic data - are inherently variable.